LukeMurphey/splunk-ftp-receiver/src/README.txt

     /opt/splunk/bin/splunk cmd python /opt/splunk/etc/apps/ftp_receiver/bin/setup.py

-Restart Splunk once this is done in order for the app to recognize that the SSL libraries have been installed.
+You may need to restart Splunk once this is done in order for the app to recognize that the SSL libraries have been installed.
+However, Splunk recognizes them without a restart in my experience.

 Step two: create an input